3.2. Basic Line Plots

 • ’c’ cyan

-Line style codes are used if you want something other than a solid line.
+Use line style codes if you want something other than a solid line.
 The following command will plot y versus x with a dotted line.

 • ’-’ solid